 Upcoming Activities

-HaydenFilms Institute will sponsor the Fall 2022 CRS Collegiate Challenge.
-Student teams will be tasked with creating a marketing plan for HaydenFilms.
+Walmart will sponsor the Fall 2024 CRS Collegiate Challenge.
+Student teams will be tasked with solving a real-world problem for Walmart.
 The event will be open to undergraduates at any 2-year or 4-year university.
-Teams of 3 or 4 students will have a chance to compete for a 1st place prize of $1000 and a 2nd place prize of $400 provided by the sponsor.
-The challenge will take place on the DeSales University campus on 10/26/22.
+Teams of 3 or 4 students will have a chance to compete for a 1st place prize of $1200 and a 2nd place prize of $400 provided by the sponsor.
+The challenge will take place on the DeSales University campus in the fall of 2024.
 Follow CRS @thecrsorg on Facebook or check back here for more info.

 Past Activities